Welsh-language literature: 19th century

-Despite this relative decline however, the Welsh speaking population increased significantly in absolute terms, peaking as late as 1911 with over one million recorded as being able to speak Welsh in Wales, to which should be added a significant diaspora elsewhere.
-Literacy in Welsh also increased significantly, due not to public education (which was extremely limited for most of the century and, where it existed at all, focused entirely on English) but due to the efforts of the non-conformist Sunday Schools which flourished as a part of the ongoing Methodist revival.
-Non-conformist denominations collectively dominated Welsh cultural life by the middle of the century.
+Despite this relative decline, however, the Welsh speaking population increased significantly in absolute terms, peaking as late as 1911 with over one million recorded in Wales as able to speak Welsh.
+To these should be added a significant diaspora elsewhere.
+Literacy in Welsh also increased significantly, not due to public education (which was extremely limited for most of the century and, where it existed at all, focused entirely on English) but due to the efforts of the nonconformist Sunday Schools which flourished as a part of the ongoing Methodist revival.
+Nonconformist denominations collectively dominated Welsh cultural life by the middle of the 19th century.
 Facilitated by economic growth and falling publishing costs, this growth in population and literacy led to a huge increase in the output of literature in Welsh in the form of books, periodicals, newspapers, poetry, novels, ballads and sermons, all of which were provided in copious quantities in what has been described as the "Golden Age" of the Welsh-language press.
 Estimates suggest that over 10,000 books in Welsh were published over the course of the 19th century, a remarkable figure when compared to other stateless languages such as Irish.
-This represented an enormous increase in the quantity and variety of literature available in Welsh, its character influenced by the sometimes competing values of the Eisteddfod, the nonconformist tradition, and wider developments in Western Aesthetics such as Romanticism.
+This represented an enormous increase in the quantity and variety of literature available in Welsh.
+Its character was influenced by the sometimes competing values of the Eisteddfod, the nonconformist tradition, and wider developments in Western Aesthetics such as Romanticism.
 During this period Welsh became an international language, with newspapers and periodicals in Welsh published locally by and for the Welsh-speaking diaspora in London, Liverpool, Manchester, the United States, Argentina and Australia.

-Lewis Edwards (1809–1887), a key figure in nineteenth century Wales.
+Lewis Edwards (1809–1887), a key figure in 19th century Wales.

-This explosion in quantity was not always reflected in quality however, and a critical consensus had emerged by the 20th century that, taken together, the bulk of 19th century literature in Welsh was of a poor quality.
-This view can be seen espoused in the work of most major twentieth century critics in Welsh such as W. J. Gruffydd, Saunders Lewis and Thomas Parry, as well as later critics such as Hywel Teifi Edwards.
-The influence of the chapels, though sometimes credited with ensuring the survival of Welsh as a living language, was not necessarily entirely positive with some commentators suggesting that the channelling of so much energy into religion had a negative impact on literature on the whole.
+This explosion in quantity was not always reflected in quality, however, and a critical consensus had emerged by the 20th century that, taken together, the bulk of 19th-century literature in Welsh was of a poor quality.
+This view can be seen espoused in the work of most major 20th century critics in Welsh such as W. J. Gruffydd, Saunders Lewis and Thomas Parry, as well as later critics such as Hywel Teifi Edwards.
+The influence of the chapels, though sometimes credited with ensuring the survival of Welsh as a living language, was not necessarily entirely positive: some commentators suggested that the channelling of so much energy into religion had a negative impact on literature on the whole.
 The Treachery of the Blue Books is also cited as a factor, contributing to an obsession that literature should contribute to the reader's spiritual and/or moral wellbeing, which might come at the expense of considerations of literary merit.
-Nevertheless, others such as R. M. Jones have challenged the consensus that the Welsh literature of the nineteenth century was poor, and even those broadly critical of the century's output as a whole have championed individual poets and authors and held up individual works as major contributions to literature in Welsh.
+Nevertheless, others such as R. M. Jones have challenged the consensus that the Welsh literature of the 19th century was poor, and even those broadly critical of the century's output as a whole have championed individual poets and authors and held up individual works as major contributions to literature in Welsh.